imodpasteur/shareloc-utils/README.md

 ```
 Note that when you use Zenodo ID, you will need an additional parameter `--sandbox` if you are using the sandbox server.

 If you want to convert the downloaded dataset to text file format (e.g. CSV), you can add ` --conversion` after the command.
+If you want to generate a potree octree for visualization, set `--extension=".potree"` (a potree folder) or `--extension=".potree.zip"` (a zipped potree file).

 To print all other options, type:
 ```